 Knowing what levels to include in your sponsorship levels document may seem tricky at first, but ultimately, it's a function of the entire body of benefits you can offer and how much total funding you need to generate in order to meet your goals.

 Creating a sponsorship package is an art that requires a clear vision of what your organization stands for as well as a keen sense of who is likely to be interested in becoming a sponsor.
 Sponsors have limited budgets and cannot fund every organization that requests sponsorship, so they must be selective.
-A convincing, professional sponsorship package will give prospective sponsors a very clear idea of who you are and why they should fund your organization over others.
+A convincing, professional sponsorship proposal will give prospective sponsors a very clear idea of who you are and why they should fund your organization over others.
 Often the difference between securing a corporate or private sponsorship and being passed by in favor of another organization is the effectiveness of your sponsorship package.